wilkerlucio/wilkerlucio.github.com/_posts/2015-09-04-marking-of-musicoacher.md

 ## Conclusion

-This project is being really fun, the possibilities are almost endless and that ecourages me to keep working on it.
+This project is being really fun, the possibilities are almost endless and that encourages me to keep working on it.

 Thanks for keep on the reading, this ended up a bit bigger than expected, hope you enjoyed.